sagemath/trac_to_gh/Issue 3595.md

 # Issue 3595: the matplotlibrc file is missing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3595

 Original creator: was